tommywalkie/gauntlet/core/README.md

 - Emits a `create` event for every file inside a folder being moved from outside the waching scope.
 - Emits a `remove` event for every file inside a folder being moved to outside the waching scope.

+This allows us to be aware of any path change, so we no longer have to update renamed / moved folders' items' paths ourselves.